 During World War II, Zachariasen worked at the Met Lab and performed all the X-ray identification work of the Chicago-based site.
+He was a signer of the Szilard Petition.
 His X-ray analyses of plutonium and the information obtained from them were essential for understanding plutonium chemistry.
 Using his knowledge of elucidating structures from powder diffraction data and rare earths and their 4f-contraction, he was able to perform these analyses.

 William H. Zachariasen was born on February 5, 1906 in Langesund, Norway.
 He was the son of a sea captain.